Skip to content

 The guides are superb, knowledgeable, and especially, know the territory, so contingencies are always there if the weather is an issue.
 Great competence, great birders, highest recommendation.
 Do it NOW!!

-A Swimming Red-necked Phalarope At Gambell, Alaska
+A swimming Red-necked Phalarope at Gambell, Alaska

 We all felt rejuvenated by those days in the wilderness.
 It is essential for one’s soul, I believe.